Plotting and piloting

 Speed and courses for DR plots are always through water and not over ground.

 Dead reckoning is also crucial since it provides an approximate position in the future.
 Each time a fix or running fix is plotted, a vector representing the ordered course and speed originate from it.
 The direction of this course line represents the ship's course, and the length represents the distance one would expect the ship to travel in a given time.
-This extrapolation is used as a safety precaution: so, a predicted DR position that will place the ship in water 1 metre deep should raise an eyebrow…
+This extrapolation is used as a safety precaution: so, when a predicted DR position places the ship in water 1 metre deep, it should raise an eyebrow…

 In the example above the true courses are plotted in the chart, and to assist the helmsman these course lines are labelled with the corresponding compass courses.